Jill M. Pizzotti

 The DePaul women's basketball team traveled to France, Aug.
 11-22.

-Pizzotti is in her fifth season with the Blue Demons and her second as the program’s associate head coach.
+Pizzotti is in her seventh season with the Blue Demons and her fourth as the program’s associate head coach.
 She serves as the Blue Demons' recruiting coordinator, while also assisting with the day-to-day operations of the basketball office.

 Since joining the Blue Demon staff prior to the start of the 2011-12 season, Pizzotti has been instrumental in DePaul’s back-to-back BIG EAST Conference regular season and tournament titles (2014 and 2015), helping the Blue Demons to the NCAA Tournament in every year on the bench while 11 student-athletes have been named an All-BIG EAST Conference performer or to the league’s all-tournament roster.
-Pizzotti has also helped tutor All-American selections Anna Martin, Brittany Hrynko, Jasmine Penny and Megan Rogowski.
+Pizzotti has also helped tutor All-American selections Anna Martin, Brittany Hrynko, Jasmine Penny, Megan Rogowski, Jessica January and Brooke Schulte.

 In her first season as the program’s associate head coach (2014-15), the Blue Demons successfully defended their BIG EAST regular season and tournament championship.
 Hrynko became the first DePaul player to be named the BIG EAST Player of the Year, while Megan Podkowa was named the BIG EAST Tournament MVP.
 The Blue Demons also reached the second round of the NCAA Tournament.